brokenfoot/api_developer_technical_project/README.md

 Here are the questions that we'll ask as we look at your code:
 * Does the code run and work as expected?
 * Is the implementation well thought out?
-* Is the code documented effectively?
-Can we understand the structure within a few minutes?
+* Can we understand the structure within a few minutes?
 * In what ways has your implementation exceeded our expectations?